Protocol Design

 Stress Testing

 We test the corners of the risk space (4 scenarios combining ±30% spot moves with ±50%/−30% IV changes) to find worst-case portfolio loss.
-See Margin System: Stress Scenarios for the complete scenario table and rationale.
+Only option positions are stressed; premium balances are deterministic.

 Margin Thresholds